timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 We start with the core idea of the implementation.

-As stated in the beginning of the post, when running a kernel the GPU assigns it to the grid containing multiple blocks, each block being processed on a single SM.
+As stated at the beginning of the post, when running a kernel the GPU assigns it to the grid containing multiple blocks, each block being processed on a single SM.
 Instead of spawning as many threads as there are points, we are going to issue as many blocks as there are SMs on the GPU.
 Each block has a limited amount of threads, so in the grid we'll only get `numberOfBlocks * numberOfThreadsPerBlock` threads at our disposal.
-Since this number might be smaller than the amount of points, we'll add an internal loop within each thread.
+Since this number might be smaller than the number of points, we'll add an internal loop within each thread.
 Thus, each thread can do multiple iterations over the points array.

 We'll dedicate a thread to find its local `maxIndex` and `maxDistance` among the points it operates upon.
-Next, on the block level we'll figure out the block's local `maxIndex` and `maxDistance`.
+Next, on the block level, we'll figure out the block's local `maxIndex` and `maxDistance`.
 Finally, we will pass this information to the host and compute the index of the furthest point there.

 Let me illustrate how it works with a simple example.
 Say, we have a line `[{ 0, 0 }, { 100, 100 }]` and the following set of 7 points (for the sake of simplicity they are located on one side of the line):